CodeURJC-DAW-2018-19/santatecla-bibliografia-1/README.md

 ![Image of UML1](https://github.com/CodeURJC-DAW-2018-19/santatecla-bibliografia-1/blob/master/assets/img/icons/UML1.png)

 This diagram show the relations betwen entities in the DB and their cardinalities.
+We change the original diagram, because it was wrong (the cardinalities) in the relation between the book and the author.
+So we have a schema in wich one author has many books, but a book only has an author.

 ## Class diagram

 ![Image of Diagram1](https://github.com/CodeURJC-DAW-2018-19/santatecla-bibliografia-1/blob/master/assets/img/icons/ClassDiagram.jpg)

 In this big diagram are showed the realtions in every class.
+We can se a pattern, wich is that all the controller are in the lower part of the diagram, and they contribute with methods (services) to the application by implementing the way that the objects are created, updated and  destroyed.
+In de middle section we see the reopsitories classes wich make the querys to the data base using JPA standar.
+And on the top of the diagram, there are the entities that model the tables that are stored on the data base (Depending on the relationship between these entites could more tables in the DDBB - relational tables).

 ![Image of Spring](https://github.com/CodeURJC-DAW-2018-19/santatecla-bibliografia-1/blob/master/assets/img/icons/CapturaClasesSpringBuena.png)